House Does Not Sell

 What You Need To Know About Why a House Does Not Sell and What To Do About It...

-- A smelly house can be a major cause of why a house does not sell.
+- A smelly house can be a significant cause of a place not selling.
 The problem with odors such as

 however, the smell will be pungent and noticeable.

-You can get rid of these odors by smoking outside, keeping
+You can eliminate these odors by smoking outside, keeping

 litter boxes fresh and in a contained area, repainting walls, shampooing and